 4.4 Diversity Plan (2 pages maximum).
-The diversity plan should be integral to building capacity within a jurisdiction and ensuring that available human and institutional resources play a meaningful role in the pursuit of the goals of the S&T plan.
+The Diversity Plan should be integral to building capacity within a jurisdiction and ensuring that available human and institutional resources play a meaningful role in the pursuit of the goals of the project.
 This includes diversity of all types (individual, disciplinary, institutional, geographic, etc.).
 RII Track-1 project narratives should describe the current diversity status within the jurisdiction's S&T enterprise and provide plans for its improvement with specific milestones.
 Describe the basis for the choice in diversity improvement strategies.
-Activities that facilitate the entry of women, members of underrepresented groups, and persons with disabilities into the STEM pipeline, develop student career options, or expand institutional participation are particularly encouraged.
-This narrative must describe how the full diversity of the jurisdiction's resources will be engaged in the STEM enterprise as an integral part of the infrastructure improvement and research activities for which funding is being requested.
+Activities that facilitate the entry of women, underrepresented minorities, and persons with disabilities into the STEM pipeline, develop student career options, or expand institutional participation are particularly encouraged.

 Diversity Plans must be supported by specific, well-documented baseline data, including clear references and citations to data sources.
 Baseline data constitutes explicit, quantitative evidence (i.e., enrollment numbers, graduation rates, population statistics, etc.) that demonstrate the current status of the targeted population(s) or demographic(s) for the proposed effort(s).
 Activities to increase, or achieve explicit levels of, the participation of specific groups or populations (esp. students) in proposed activities should be supported by data demonstrating the current rates or numbers of participation.
 If a strategy is being adapted from another successful project, cite the source of the activity and provide relevant data.
 It is imperative that relevant baseline data be provided to support efforts to engage distinct groups or populations.
-Reviewers will be instructed to consider the feasibility of proposed activities and in participation and enhancing diversity (see VI.A.
-Merit Review Principles and Criteria).
+Reviewers will be instructed to consider the feasibility of proposed activities and in particular whether sufficient and accurate baseline data have been provided regarding the proposed goals for broadening participation and enhancing diversity (see VI.A.
+Merit Review Principles and Criteria, below).